 Interesting question, David.
 The term of each Parliament can be divided into sessions.
 When a session of Parliament is formally closed (other than to call an election), it is said to be prorogued.
 The Governor-General, acting on the advice of the Prime Minister, prorogues Parliament.

-When Parliament is prorogued, the Notice Paper, which lists all business that is before the House of Representatives and Senate, is cleared.
-Debate on some bills introduced in the previous session may be revived in the new session and Senate committees empowered to meet after a prorogation can continue their enquiries.
+When Parliament is prorogued, the Notice Paper—which lists all business that is before the Senate and House of Representatives—is cleared.
+Senate committees can be empowered to meet after a prorogation and bills introduced in the previous session may be revived in the new session.